precice/precice.github.io/pages/docs/installation/installation-overview.md

 title: Installing preCICE
 permalink: installation-overview.html
 keywords: configuration, basics, overview, installation
 summary: "You always need to install the preCICE library and you have a few ways to do this: using a binary package, building from source manually, or building using Spack.
-You may additionally need to install bindings for Python, Fortran, or Matlab separately."
+You may additionally need to install bindings for Python, Fortran, Matlab or Julia separately."
 ---

 ## Installing the core library